 There are many types of materials that could be used in food environments but almost all have some particularity that makes them unsuitable for use in the kitchen.

 In addition, stainless steel is an indispensable material for use in industrial kitchens, because the main factor in food sanitation guidelines is hygiene in production and preparation areas in the kitchen.

 The main reason of using stainless steel in a commercial kitchen is a matter of hygiene at work.
-A fundamental premise when handling food is that areas, supports and any equipment that may come into contact with food cannot be porous, nor transmit flavours or be in any way toxic to the food being worked on.
+A fundamental premise when handling food is that areas, support and any equipment that may come into contact with food cannot be porous, nor transmit flavors or be in any way toxic to the food being worked on.

 If you have a commercial kitchen, no matter how small it is, the fact that the equipment used is stainless steel creates a professional character that would be highly valued in any inspection.

 Stainless steel is ideal for the production and hot cooking areas under hoods, as it is an ideal material that is inert to various aggressive substances and microbiological organisms, is easy to clean and highly resistant.
 Type 304 18 gauge is recommended

 Wood is a very malleable material and can be made into many different shapes, but although it can be treated in many different ways to optimize its use in food, it is practically forbidden for many different reasons: